au-ts/cogent/cogent/tests/README.md

 * Optionally `entryfuncs`, the path of a file which will be given as input to the `--entry-funcs` flag
 * Optionally `autocorres`, the path of the AutoCorrs directory.
 Running any files that use or depend on a file that uses AutoCorres requires this flag to be present.

-Here's an example configuration that runs verification on the generated AllRefine file of a cogent program:
+Here's an example configuration that runs verification on the generated AllRefine file of a Cogent program:

 ```yaml
 test: